codename1995/ASD-SA/README.md

 ## Update:
 ### 2020/12/17
 The original Saliency4ASD only contains FixPts in PNG format.
 We provide a simple code to convert the PNG file to MAT file for easy-using of our model.
+### 2020/12/25
+Many thanks to @Imposingapple for pointing out a bug and fixing it.

 ## Acknowledgement
 The code is heavily inspired by the following project: